Note: All the links on this page lead to external websites, unless otherwise noted.

 Full service travel agency specializing in travel for people with disabilities since 1970.
 Serves customers all over the US and provides assistance for travel destinations worldwide.

-Minnesota DNR Open the Outdoors ProgramInformation on access to state parks, trails, and other outdoor resources, as well as hunting and fishing licenses for people with disabilities.
+Minnesota Dept. of Natural Resources (DNR) Open the Outdoors ProgramInformation on access to state parks, trails, and other outdoor resources, as well as hunting and fishing licenses for people with disabilities.

 Special Olympics Minnesota